Carla Coffin

 2. Simmone D’Souza, PhD in progress (September 2019 -present, co-supervisor Dr. T Patel). (i) Henry Koopmans Memorial Entrance Scholarship in Gastrointestinal Nutrition, Metabolism and Inflammation for 2019 ($2,500), (ii) Cumming School of Medicine Graduate Studentship Award 2019 ($20,000), (iii) University of Calgary Graduate Studentship 2020 ($21,000/y), (iv) Canadian Network for Hepatitis C / CIHR Graduate Studentship 2020 ($20,000/y), (v) CIHR Canada Graduate Scholarship 2020 – 2021 ($17,500), (vi) 2021 CIHR Michael Smith Foreign Study Supplement ($6000), (vii) 2021 University of Calgary Eyes-High PhD Scholarship ($34000), (viii) 2021 1st prize Canadian Hepatitis C (CanHepC) Network for Poster presentation by MSc trainee, (ix) 2022 CanHepC-TRR179 Internship exchange program ($7500), (x) 1st prize 2022 CanHepC for Poster presentation for PhD trainee, (xi) International Congress on Academic Medicine (ICAM) student conference, Quebec City, 2023 (nominated by GSE to represent CSM Faculty of Graduate Studies) (xii) 2023 Annual Snyder Institute Research Day, Poster Presentation, 2nd Prize.

-4. Alex Presbitero, MSc thesis in revision (September 2020-present).
+4. Alex Presbitero, MSc completed June 2024 (September 2020-present).
 (Current Position Laboratory Scientist.
 Alberta Precision Labs)

 8. Dr. Vanessa Meier-Stephenson (MD, PhD), PDF 2017-2020.
 Canadian Network for Hepatitis C / CIHR Post-Graduate Fellowship 2018-2020 ($52,000/year).
 Current Position Assistant Professor, University of Alberta